Day 1: Arrival

-By noon we arrive in Artajona, towered by a legendary fortress of the 11th century.
-After a longer ascent we reach the wine growing area of Tudela, production site of the famous Rosados de Navarre.
+Around noon we arrive in Artajona, towered by a legendary fortress of the 11th century.
+After a longer ascent, we reach the wine growing area of Tudela, the production site of the famous Rosados de Navarre.
 Along lonely trails we reach the former royal city Olite in the late afternoon.
-Our eventful day ends with dinner in a stylish ambience.
+Our eventful day ends with dinner in a stylish ambiance.

 Overnight in Olite